sharktacos/OpenColorIO-configs/docs/configs.md

 ![img](img/Nuke_view_anm.png)

+All View Transforms in the ANM config contain the ACES [Referrence Gamut Compression (RGC)](gamut.md), indicated by "RGC" in their name.
+For CG renders this has the happy accident of [highlight desaturation](highlight.md) of blackbody color temperatures, and [reduced hue shifts](chroma.md).
+Note that this is not the case for the VFX config below, where the RGC is applied as a comp node in Nuke.

 ### View Transforms

-- **ACES 1.0 SDR - RGC** <br> The standard ACES RRT with added RGC (see below).
+- **ACES 1.0 SDR - RGC** <br> The standard ACES [tone mapping](tonemap.md) with added RGC (see above).
 - **Low Contrast Look - RGC** <br> Look transform that lowers contrast of the ACES Output Transform a wee bit intendewd to provide a neutral starting point for lookdev work.
 This is done using an ASC CDL transform which mirrors lowering contrast in Resolve to 0.85 in log space (ACEScct).
 - **Film Print Look - RGC** <br> Look transform for film print emulation.
 Based on [Alex Fry's Nuke implementation](https://github.com/alexfry/NukeAnalyticLMTs) of the [Academy Analytic LMT 3](https://community.acescentral.com/t/lmts-part-4-how-do-they-work-and-how-are-they-made-continued/1217) with some added tweaks: restoring saturation (chroma raised from 0.7 to 0.85), lifting the shadows (gamma lowered from 1.5 to 0.95), and introducing a color balance (warmth 0.1, tint 0.03) to lessen the "yellow dinge" a bit, and bringing back green (reducing the hue rotation of green to yellow from -15 to -10).
 I like it, YMMV.
-- **Show Look** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
+- **Show Look - RGC** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Shot LUTs" below for setup.
-- **Un-tone-mapped** <br> The default Nuke transform without tone mapping.
-Intended for diagnostic purposes only.
-See the [tone mapping](tonemap.md) page for details on the importance of ACES tone-mapping for CG work and integration with film.

-- **RGC - Referrence Gamut Compression** <br> Note above where the view transforms have "RGC" in their name they contain added [Referrence Gamut Compression (RGC)](gamut.md).
-For CG renders this has the happy accident of [highlight desaturation](highlight.md) of blackbody color temperatures, and [reduced hue shifts](chroma.md).
-Note that this is not the case for the VFX config below, where the RGC is applied as a comp node in Nuke.

 ### Display Transforms
 A View Transform is paired with a Display Transform corresponding to the display it is being viewed on.